P-Balaramakrishna-Varma/glowing-octo-chainsaw/Approach.md

 - There are only 4999 samples in the dataset.
 We use 1000 samples for test/validation and 3999 for training.
 - The samples distribution across the classes is not unifrom.
 The dataset is imbalanced.
 Refer to the python notebook for more details.
 - Data processing is done by using the hugging face bert tokenizer.
+- There are 1731 transcription which have more than 512 tokens.
+The distribution is present in the notebook.

 ## Solution Outline
 - **Iteration 1**: Implementing the standard approach for this dataset.